langford/allCauseSurProgGDOEPublic/README.md

 ### Checking the tools/other projection coefficients

-Now since these tools *don't actually have a source of kindergarten data* for the current time spam, they can only do forward projections themselves for elementary schools over past data to check the correctness of previous results.
-It does not use projected kindergarteners, just the historical ones though.
+Now since these tools *don't actually have a source of kindergarten data* for the current time spam, they do forward projections themselves for elementary schools over past data to check the correctness of previous results. calc_coeff.py does not use projected kindergarteners, just the historical ones though.
 The tools correctly direguard Pre-K from the school totals.

 To do that, run the tool like this: